Gurobi/gurobi-ai-modeling/source/intro-usecases.rst

 Use cases
 =========

-Optimization problems are virtually everywhere if you look hard enough, and many such problems can be solved as long as you can model it.
+Optimization problems can be seen virtually everywhere if you look hard enough, and many such problems can be solved as long as you can model it.
 In the introduction we mentioned that this documentation mainly focuses on Software Engineers.
 The reason for this is a practical one: if you have tried to explain or have somebody explain optimization to you, you might know that it can be an abstract topic.
 By focussing on a single professional domain we can be very